 Background: Interventions to change health-related behaviours have potential to increase health inequalities.

-Methods: This review investigated the effectiveness of interventions targeting low income groups to reduce smoking or increase physical activity and/or healthy eating.
-Of 9766 papers identified by our search strategy, 13 met the inclusion criteria.
+Methods: This review investigated the effectiveness of interventions targeting low-income groups to reduce smoking or increase physical activity and/or healthy eating.
+Of 9766 papers identified by the search strategy, 13 met the inclusion criteria.
 Intervention content was coded into component technique and theoretical basis, and examined as a potential source of effect heterogeneity.